cavaunpeu/monopoly-deal-ai/USAGE.md

 ## Model Evaluation

 During training, the system automatically evaluates the CFR model against different opponents at configurable intervals.
 The `--test-games-interval-fast` parameter controls evaluation frequency, while `--num-test-games` sets the number of evaluation games per opponent.
 Models are tested against RandomSelector and RiskAwareSelector with different aggressiveness levels to measure learning progress.

+## Launching RL Experiments

+RL models are also found in `models/`, e.g. `models/reinforce` and `models/gae`.
+You can launch these experiments as above, or see the `bin/` directory for convenience scripts.